-On the way back to Sofia, the organized tour stops at Boyana Church, a medieval Bulgarian Orthodox Church.
+On returning to Sofia, the organized tour stops at Boyana Church, a medieval Bulgarian Orthodox Church.
 During the guided tour, you can see the layers of original frescoes inside the UNESCO church.

 The grounds for Rila Monastery are free to enter, but the defence tower costs 5 lev.
 Boyana Church requires a ticket which costs 10 lev and it includes a guided tour.